CallmeAkshit/System-Design-Food-Ordering/README.md

   This will hold mapping of quantity of every item in an order with recipie instructions.
   For every row,

-    There will be ItemQtyMappingID mapped with OrderID from Orders Table (PRIMARY KEY)
+    There will be ItemQtyMappingID mapped with OrderID from Orders Table (PRIMARY KEY, INDEXED)

     Item will be Food Item under a particular order (PRIMARY KEY)